DivyaAmbedkar/M1_Application_Banking_System/1_Requirements/README.md

 ### When:

 1. It can be used at anytime depend upon the person's perferences
-2.

 ### How:

-1. Entering the credentials
+1. Entering the credentials you can get access to the banking system.

 ## Detail Requirements